mrepol742/ordering-program-cli/README.md

-# Mini-Restuarant-System
+# ordering-program-cli
-A simple system in handling orders to be submmited as 1st year 1st sem project in programming class.
+A simple program in handling orders to be submmited as 1st year 1st sem project in programming class.

 https://mrepol742.github.io#projects